Who is Brian Francis Zielinski, the man arrested for murder?

 Why was he in Fallbrook?
 We still don't know, but here's what we do know.

-Fallbrook knows him as an outsider, a visitor, or a newcomer who was arrested on suspicion of stabbing a man to death on Friday, Feb.
-9. He led our law enforcement on a search and was found in the backyard of a property near Palomino and Morro Rd. that same night.
+Fallbrook knows him as an outsider, a visitor, or a newcomer who was arrested on suspicion of murder on Friday, Feb.
+9 after the blunt force murder of Doug Hardy.
+He led our law enforcement on a search and was found in the backyard of a property near Palomino and Morro Rd. that same night.

-Apparently, at some point in the recent past Keizenski claimed he was with the Hell's Angels, but sources who know him doubt that it is true.
+Apparently, at some point in the recent past Zielinski claimed he was with the Hell's Angels, but sources who know him doubt that it is true.

 Also, he has paraded around for weeks at a time as "Captain Jack Sparrow," who he believes he resembles.

-In 2017 he was written about in an online publication called "WeirldNews" after he was arrested for burglary and resisting arrest, He was sneaking into a home where he had been asked to leave because he was acting crazy and he refused.
+In 2017 he was written about in an online publication called "WeirldNews" after he was arrested for burglary and resisting arrest, He was sneaking into a home where he had been asked to leave because he was acting crazy and he refused, according to news accounts..
 Apparently, he came back and entered through a bottom-story window.
 At that time, he had been claiming he was "Captain Jack Sparrow" and was wearing a pirate costume, complete with a black vest, brown jacket, a black pirate hat, and red gloves.

 This is an early version story.
 The complete story will be in the Village News this coming week.